Please submit a feature such as a book review or an interview with an author or editor. It has to be flash fiction-related. 500 words max.

-Vestal Review, the oldest continuously running magazine of flash fiction (since 2000), is looking for a volunteer Social Media Coordinator to join our editorial team.
+Vestal Review, the oldest continuously running magazine for flash fiction (since 2000), is looking for a first reader to join our editorial team.
 It’s a non-paying job, but you will gain valuable experience in this exciting field of magazine publishing.

 - Love of flash fiction